eclipse/mosaic.website/content/docs/develop_applications/navigation.md

 The map data including initial routes for vehicles is provided with the database file which needs to be located in `mosaic/scenarios/<scenario_name>/application/<scenario_name>.db`.
 Further information about the database can be found in the [scenario database](/docs/develop_applications/scenario_database) documentation.

-To enable non-moving entities (i.e. RSUs, Servers, ...) to access routing capabilities the `IRoutingModule` can be implemented which omits operations like route switching.
+To  access routing capabilities for non-moving entities (i.e. RSUs or Servers), the `getRoutingModule()` method can be used, which provides similar functionality as the navigation module except route switching.

 ## Configuration
 If the database needs to be located somewhere else, the path can be specified in